arialdomartini/functional-programming-in-csharp/chapter-2.md

 ### Pure Functions
 * Pure functions
   * They are deterministic (they always return the same output given the same input)
+    * Consequently they are
+      * Easy to test
+      * Easy to reason about
       * Execution order does not matter
         * They are parallelizable
         * Lazy evaluation can be leveraged
         * They are referencially transparent, and they can be memoized (cache the result, so the computation is performed only once)
 * Impurity is unavoidable
   * FP promotes isolating the code that performs side effects
     * Pure core, impure shell (**discuss**)